-5. If applicable, describe how the school will support, coordinate, and integrate services with early childhood programs at the school level, including strategies for assisting preschool children in the transition from early childhood education programs to local elementary school programs.

-6. If applicable, describe how the school
+5. If applicable, describe how the school N/A

-will implement strategies to facilitate

-effective transitions for students from
+will support, coordinate, and integrate

+services with early childhood programs at

+the school level, including strategies for

+assisting preschool children in the

+transition from early childhood education

-middle grades to high school and from
+programs to local elementary school

-high school to postsecondary education

-including:Coordination with institutions of

-higher education, employers, and local

-partners; and Increased student access to

-early college, high school, or dual or

-concurrent enrollment opportunities or

-career counseling to identify student

-interest and skills.
+programs.

+6. If applicable, describe how the school will implement strategies to facilitate effective transitions for students from middle grades to high school and from high school to postsecondary education including:Coordination with institutions of higher education, employers, and local partners; andIncreased student access to early college, high school, or dual or concurrent enrollment opportunities or Butler High School will continue to host a summer orientation for rising 9th and 12th graders.
+Counselors will also identify student eligible for dual enrollment opportunities.
+Class sponsors will also meet with students during orientations. career counseling to identify student interest and skills.
-7. Describe how the school will support efforts to reduce the overuse of discipline

-practices that remove students from the

-classroom, specifically addressing the

-effects on all subgroups of students.
+7. Describe how the school will support Butler high will conduct frequent administrator meetings to review efforts to reduce the overuse of discipline referrals and ensure that administrators are handling them in a practices that remove students from the consistent manner.
+An assistant principal will be tasked to oversee the classroom, specifically addressing the PBIS program and all teachers will be trained in PBIS best practices for effects on all subgroups of students. the 24-25 school year.